Frequently Asked Questions

-Our open bore MRI has wide bore open style; most exams are head-out or feet-first, so you can see and talk to our staff during the exam.
+Our wide bore MRI has an open style; most exams are head-out or feet-first, so you can see and talk to our staff during the exam.
 That means a more pleasant experience for you.

 During the examination, a knocking sound will be heard, which is normal and is the operation of the imaging process.
 The MRI process captures different tissue characteristics and translates them into different levels of brightness on the image.

 It's important to lay still during the exam since movements could distort the image quality, and sequences of the exam would have to be redone.

 Available only in our Sacramento location, Diffusion Tensor Imaging (DTI) allows direct in vivo examination of the brain microstructure, white matter tracts, and diffuse axonal injury after suspected Traumatic Brain Injury.
 DTI is superior to CT and MRI for characterizing Traumatic Brain Injury.
 With mild to moderate TBI, CTs and MRIs of the brain will often be reported as “negative/normal.”
 This does not necessarily mean that TBI has not occurred.
 This is where DTI plays an important role.

 We will arrange for a DTI scan to be performed at a local TBI Imaging Associates-affiliated neuro-imaging facility.
 The study will then be interpreted by TBI Imaging Associates’ own specialist Neuroradiologist, who is amongst the nation’s leaders in TBI imaging and DTI expert witness work.
 A detailed report will be issued, either refuting or confirming Traumatic Brain Injury, and characterizing the areas of the brain that are affected.

 Symptoms of Traumatic Brain Injury (TBI) that would likely be demonstrable on DTI imaging: